Can Aphasia Be Cured?

 Understanding these variables helps healthcare teams develop realistic expectations while maintaining hope for meaningful improvement.
 The brain’s capacity for change extends well beyond traditional recovery timelines, with some individuals experiencing continued progress years after initial injury.

-For additional resources and support, please see our Intensive Cognitive and Aphasia Program (ICAP) webpage or visit the National Aphasia Association website.
+For additional resources and support, please see our Intensive Comprehensive Aphasia Program (ICAP) webpage or visit the National Aphasia Association website.

 Get in Touch With Open Lines®